-Hitchcock, professor of geology and theology, and president of Amherst College, devoted his life to reconciling scientific discoveries with the Bible.
-He believed the footprints had been made by giant birds, and he carried this belief to his grave.
+Hitchcock, professor of geology and theology, and president of Amherst College, devoted his life to natural history and the Bible.
+He believed the footprints had been made by giant birds.
 We now know the fossil footprints were made by bipedal dinosaurs.

 Hitchcock's assumption might seem quaint today, but it's important to remember the times in which he worked.
 He delivered his report several years before Richard Owen even named the Dinosauria, when the only known dinosaur fossils were fragmentary.
-The prevailing view of ancient reptiles was that they were like today's lizards, just many times the size.
+Hitchcock became a professor of chemistry, geology and natural history at Amherst before the first dinosaur, then called a fossil reptile, was formally described, and the prevailing view of ancient reptiles was that they were like today's lizards, just many times the size.
 Only with later discoveries, such as the first relatively complete dinosaur skeleton of Hadrosaurus foulkii did paleontologists realize that some dinosaurs were bipedal.
 And when Hitchcock published another report in 1858, Ichnology of New England, he considered the possibility, based on occasional tail impressions, that the "giant birds" who made the tracks might have had some reptilian characteristics.